wwd9135/wwd9135/README.md

 # 💫 About Me

-I’m a **Networks & Cyber Security student** currently on placement at the **UK Met Office**, working close to real enterprise infrastructure.
+I’m a **Networks & Cyber Security student** currently on placement at the **UK Met Office**, working on enterprise hybrid infrastructure

 This GitHub is both:
 - A **technical diary** of my learning journey